Skip to Content

 Taking Rocks from Mountains

-Much like taking rocks from Parks, it is still illegal to take from mountains, specifically government-funded ones.
+Much like taking rocks from Parks, taking from mountains, specifically government-funded ones, is still illegal.
 For example, the Rocky Mountains are federally managed and protected.
 Those federal protections exist to ensure the protected areas exist for many future generations of enjoyment.

 One viable option is to help fund the services that manage and protect the mountains and parks.
-All you have to do is head to one of the gift shops where you could buy your own rock instead of taking one from the trails.
+All you have to do is head to one of the gift shops, where you can buy your own rock instead of taking one from the trails.

 TIP: Mountains consist of a combination of igneous, metamorphic, or sedimentary rock, depending on how they are formed.
 Check out the common rocks you can find in the mountains: